Perfeed/Perfeed/README.md

 - Follow the specific instructions provided for running the selected model.

 #### Update Configuration:
-Specify the version of the model you downloaded in the `perfeed/settings/configs.toml` file.
+Specify the downloaded model version under the ollama_model setting in the perfeed/settings/configs.toml file.

 ---